ssb22/adjuster/README.md

 `--android-template=ANDROID_TEMPLATE
 `
  : File to use as a template for Android start HTML.
 This option implies `--android`=file:///android_asset/index.html and generates that index.html from the file specified (or from a built-in default if the special filename 'blank' is used).
-The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page, in which case you can optionally define a Javascript function 'annotUrlTrans' to pre-convert some URLs from shortcuts etc; also enables better zoom controls on Android 4+, a mode selector if you use `--sharp-multi` and set the Javascript array 'modeNames', and a visible version stamp (which, if the device is in 'developer mode', you may double-tap on to show missing glosses).
+The template file may include URL_BOX_GOES_HERE to show a URL entry box and related items (offline-clipboard link etc) in the page, in which case you can optionally define a Javascript function 'annotUrlTrans' to pre-convert some URLs from shortcuts etc; also enables better zoom controls on Android 4+, a mode selector if you use `--annotation-names`, a selection scope control on recent-enough WebKit, and a visible version stamp (which, if the device is in 'developer mode', you may double-tap on to show missing glosses).
 If you do include URL_BOX_GOES_HERE you'll have an annotating Web browser app that allows the user to navigate to arbitrary URLs: as of 2020, this is acceptable on Google Play and Huawei AppGallery, but **not** Amazon AppStore as they don't want 'competition' to their Silk browser.

 `-L, --pleco-hanping`
  : In the Android app, make popup definitions link to Pleco or Hanping if installed